For a Free Newsletter about Ireland and its Castles, Enter your E-mail Address

 In 1642, the Earl was arrested during the Irish Rebellion.
 According to some accounts, the castle contents were sent to England for safekeeping, but were distributed by the government of Cromwell.

 Dunluce Castle was left vacant and fell into disrepair and ruin.
-It was owned by the Earls of Antrim until the 1920s, when it was taken over by what is now called The Environment & Heritage Service which maintains historic monuments and parks in Northern Ireland.
+It was owned by the Earls of Antrim until the 1920s, when it was taken over by what is now called The Environmental and Heritage Service which maintains historic monuments and parks in Northern Ireland.

 Dunluce-Castle-2